Belseir/InstagramFollowDownloaderUI/README.md

 # InstagramFollowDownloaderUI
-Program to download followers/followees from Instagram account into an excel sheet.
+Program that downloads followers/followees from Instagram account into an excel sheet.

 Steps to download followers/followees: